SS California (1848): Contract and construction

-How it works
+Engine

 A side-lever engine was a rugged and fairly easy-to-build but inefficient single-stage design for early marine steam engines, eventually replaced in ocean use with better and more efficient multiple-stage engines.
-Where fuel was cheap and easily obtainable, as on American rivers, the similar walking beam engine was used well into the 1890s.
-One of the main disadvantages of the side-lever steam engine was that it put a lot of weight high in the ship, making the ship more susceptible to capsizing in rough weather and vulnerable to naval gunfire from a warship.
 Like all engines, the side-lever engine required lubrication.
 Piston-cylinder lubrication was provided by allowing the steam to pick up a small amount of oil before being injected into the cylinder.
 Some type of oil cups were used on all the other moving parts.
 The lubricant used then was a form of whale oil, the main lubricant of the period.
 The maintenance schedule is unknown.
 She was driven by about 10 psi steam generated by two return-flue boilers that used salt water for steam and coal as her fuel.
 Since steamships required from 2 to 10 tons of coal per day, they were more expensive to run and had a maximum range of about 3000 mi before needing re-fueling.
 The coal was fed to California's boilers by twelve firemen shoveling by hand around the clock.

 A regular sailing ship typically made 4-5 knots and a Clipper ship averaged about 6-7 knots.
 Clipper ships under optimum sailing conditions could make 15-20 knots.
 A Clipper ship named Champion of the Seas traveled a record 465 nautical miles in 24 hours and the Flying Cloud set the world's sailing record for the fastest passage between New York City and San Francisco around Cape Horn - 89 days, 8 hours.
 She held this record for over 130 years, from 1854 to 1989.

+Maiden voyage

 California left New York City on October 6, 1848 with only a partial load of her about 60 saloon (about $300 fare) and 150 steerage (about $150 fare) passenger capacity.
 Only a few were going all the way to California.
 Her crew numbered about 36 men.
 She left New York well before definite word of the California Gold Rush had reached the East Coast.
 She made it to Rio de Janeiro in a record time of 24 days from New York.
 There she stopped for engine repairs and to resupply coal, fresh water, wood, fresh fruits and vegetables and other supplies.
 After traversing the Straits of Magellan she stopped at Valparaíso, Chile; Callao, Peru (just outside Lima); and Paita, Peru for more supplies.
 The coal supplies had been previously shipped to the various ports by sailing ships that had left earlier.